Pinus resinosa: Uses

-The wood is commercially valuable in forestry for timber and paper pulp, and the tree is also used for landscaping.
+The wood is commercially valuable in forestry for timber and paper pulp, and the tree is also used for landscaping.The wood is light, hard, and very close grained.
+It is not durable in contact with soil without chemical treatment.
+It is used in construction for piling, masts, spars, boxes, and crates.

 In culture

 The red pine is Minnesota's state tree.
 In Minnesota the use of the name "Norway" may stem from early Scandinavian immigrants who likened the American red pines to the Scots pines back home.